MileHacker Logo

 Special Weather Notes

 Tropical depressions and cyclones are rare in French Polynesia.
-At the time they occur, they happen during the wet season, typically from November to April.
-Weather forecasts are generally reliable.
+At the time they occur, they happen during the wet season, generally from November to April.
+Weather forecasts are for the most part reliable.
 Local authorities and resorts provide updates and safety instructions should a storm approach.
-Visitors monitor forecasts during this period.
+Visitors monitor forecasts at this time.

 Whale Watching